 "No plan survives first contact with the enemy."

 What is war gaming?

 War gaming is a rigorous analytic process that enhances risk-informed decision-making through immersive experiential learning.
 Plausible, interactive scenarios bring diverse stakeholders together to challenge biases and assumptions, identify critical gaps and vulnerabilities, and provide insights into emerging threats and opportunities.
 Players are encouraged to ask “What if?” and allowed to experience failure in pursuit of these insights, all without facing real-world reputational, organizational, and financial risk.

 Risk modeling and simulation leverages quantitative and qualitative models to identify, assess, and prioritize risks to populations, missions, programs, and operations.
 Modeling approaches include system dynamics modeling, agent-based modeling, discrete event process models, event-based scenario analysis, and machine learning for analysis of unstructured data.

 The risk modeling-war game hybrid

-Both war gaming and risk modeling can help a company, agency, or government not only survive, but thrive, in a dynamic and uncertain world.
-Through the exploration of both hypothetical and real-world scenarios, this brief will show how war gaming and risk modeling can assist public and private sector leaders in confronting and eventually overcoming strategic risks and crisis events.
+Both war gaming and risk modeling can help a company, agency, or government not only survive but thrive, in a dynamic and uncertain world.
+Through the exploration of both hypothetical and real-world scenarios, this report will show how war gaming and risk modeling can assist public and private sector leaders in confronting and eventually overcoming strategic risks and crisis events.